Indian Prime Minister Narendra Modi cheered by 20,000 fans at Sydney Stadium - ExBulletin

 Modi told the audience that he expects trade between the two countries to double in the next five years.

-A skywriter had previously decorated Sydney’s skies with the message Welcome Modi in an indication of the city’s excitement over the 72-year-old Indian leader’s visit.
+A skywriter had previously decorated Sydney’s skies with the Welcome Modi message in an indication of the city’s excitement over the visit of the 72-year-old Indian leaders.

 The Indian diaspora makes up just 3% of Australia’s population, but is the fastest growing ethnic minority in the country.